open-weather-vision/vantjs/guides/1-getting-started.md

 # Getting started

 This quick start guide will introduce you to vantjs.
-You will retrieve the first realtime data (temperature, pressure, humidity, wind, ...) directly from your weather station.
+After reading this guide, you will be able to retrieve the first realtime data (temperature, pressure, humidity, wind, ...) directly from your weather station.

 ### Steps